 Are you looking for some fall salad recipes to add color, flavor, and nutrition to your meals?
-These are some of our very favorite around the internet.
+These are some of our very favorites around the internet.

 We all know how important it is to eat veggies – especially leafy, green veggies.
 And we know that it’s best to eat a variety of them.